Marketplace Recipe

 Split Orders Based on Vendors#

-If your use case allows a customer's orders to have items from different vendors, you can override the Complete Cart API route to change how the order should be created.
+If your use case allows a customer's orders to have items from different vendors, you can replicate the Complete Cart API route to customize the order creation process.

 Create a Workflow